 - Other measures are needed along with this drug including using screens, bed netting, insect repellent (10% to 35% DEET), and permethrin spray on clothing and nets.
 Avoid spraying most insect repellents on children.
 Lower evening and night-time outdoor activity.

-- If your child has a fever after leaving a malaria area, call your child’s doctor right away.
+- If you have a fever after leaving a malaria area, call your doctor right away.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Chest pain or pressure or a fast heartbeat.

 - A heartbeat that does not feel normal.

 - Change in eyesight, eye pain, or very bad eye irritation.

 - Some people taking this drug have killed themselves (suicide).
 It is not known if this drug was the reason for the suicides.
 Tell your doctor if you are thinking about killing yourself.

 - Unsafe blood cell count problems have happened with this drug.
 This includes a type of anemia called aplastic anemia and a type of low white blood cell count.
 Report any fever or chills, shortness of breath, feeling very tired or weak, any unexplained bruising or bleeding, or purple “splotches” on your skin to your doctor right away.